Shahbaz898414/Django_SignUp_Project/README.md

-# Sign Up Project on Django
+# Sign In / Sign Up Project using Django